jackwilsdon/beets/docs/reference/config.rst

 You can launch your text editor to create or update your configuration by typing ``beet config -e``.
 (See the :ref:`config-cmd` command for details.)
 It is also possible to customize the location of the configuration file and even use multiple layers of configuration.
-See `Configuration LocationS`_, below.
+See `Configuration Location`_, below.

-The config file uses `YAMLS`_ syntax.
+The config file uses `YAML`_ syntax.
 You can use the full power of YAML, but most configuration options are simple key/value pairs.
 This means your config file will look like this::